mdekstrand/jedi.inertial.science/content/sigir2026/_index.md

 ## Submission and Review Process

-We welcome extended abstract submissions via EasyChair (link forthcoming).
+We welcome extended abstract submissions via [EasyChair](https://easychair.org/conferences/?conf=sigir2026).
 Make sure to select the "Justice, Emancipation, Democracy, and Information Access (JEDI)" Track when creating a submission.

 Abstracts should be 1-2 pages (excluding references), and must be submitted in PDF format.
 We do not require adherence to a specific ACM template; but submissions should be in single-column format with at least 11-point font size.